Yo yo yo ladies and gentlemen,

 “Don’t worry it is fine that way.”

 Here the schon tries to actively disperse the doubt of the other person.
 That makes it different from an intensifier like really.
 Really just intensifies that the speaker thinks it is correct spelling while schon has a subtext of “Let go, chill out, accept”.
-And yet more examples:
+And even more examples:

 - “Soll ich dir beim Tragen helfen?”